The Calisthenics Journey of...

 Another important aspect of calisthenics is flexibility and mobility, this was something that I talked with my coach about.
 For example in the first few weeks I couldn’t even jump to a wall handstand.
 So my coach suggested some stretching exercises and even some yoga routines that really helped me open up.
 And this got me to the wall 2 weeks later and by the end of the program I was already holding a free handstand for a few seconds.

-This program really worked wonders for me, so if anyone wants to start with calisthenics I would highly recommend this program!
+The coaching really worked wonders for me, so if anyone wants to start with calisthenics I would highly recommend coaching!
 It will do the same for you.